pwr-Solaar/Solaar/docs/installation.md

 ## Running from the Download Directories

-If Solaar's udev rule is installed, you can just go to the solaar directory and run `bin/solaar` for the GUI or `bin/solaar <command> <arguments>` for the CLI.
+If the latest Solaar udev rule is installed, you can just go to the solaar directory and run `bin/solaar` for the GUI or `bin/solaar <command> <arguments>` for the CLI.